jez/blog/source/_posts/2019-06-04-sml-travis-ci.markdown

 It's useful to be able to build a project with both (SML/NJ for faster builds and a REPL, and MLton for faster compiled executables).
 All Symbol really does is put SML/NJ and MLton behind a unified, very stripped down interface.
+It doesn't try to hide that, so that it's still possible to fall back to those programs for more complex workflows.

 There's more information [in the README][Symbol], but some key points:

 - Symbol makes it easy to build and install executables, even with SML/NJ which traditionally uses heap images.
-- Symbol is built on `make`, so if **no** source files change, even recompiling with MLton is instant.
+- Symbol is built on `make`, so if **no** source files change, even recompiling with MLton is instant (e.g., changing a test and re-running the tests doesn't require re-building everything).
 - Symbol also supports scaffolding new Standard ML projects, which is nicer than starting from scratch.

-Again, there's way more information [in the README][Symbol], so definitely check it out if you're thinking about setting up a new Standard ML project.
 The usage looks something like this:

 ```bash
 # initialize a new project: